Leveraging learner research to develop managers into leaders

 When our team met with leaders from Johnny’s Markets, a chain of family-owned Shell gas station convenience stores, they were facing new challenges around high employee turnover.

 It was a story playing out in retail and hospitality businesses across the country: working on the frontlines during a pandemic is an often thankless job and employees were burned out.
 Johnny’s is an organization that cares deeply about creating great experiences for both customers and team members.
 When you step into a Johnny’s, you can count on friendly service and sparkling-clean stores.
-Johnny’s staff is the backbone of their company promise, and the high staff turnover was putting it unique culture at risk.
+Johnny’s staff is the backbone of the company’s promise, and the high staff turnover was putting its unique culture at risk.

 After conducting exit surveys with departing team members, Johnny’s learned that managers were influencing employee satisfaction.
 Departing team members reported being dissatisfied with their schedules and the managers who create them.
 All signs pointed to the need for a new manager-training program, which is what brought Johnny’s team to us to request a straightforward training program covering a number of topics they’d selected.